How to Apply for Financial Aid

 Sign the FAFSA:

-Both student and parent electronically sign the FAFSA using their PINs.
+Both student and parent electronically sign the FAFSA using their Federal Student Aid ID.
 We recommend printing the FAFSA confirmation page as proof of the date and time of your FAFSA submission.
 Keep this in your records.

 College Goal Sunday:

 Want personal help with completing your FAFSA?
 College Goal Sunday occurs each February to provide one-on-one FAFSA assistance at locations across the state.
 For dates and locations visit http://www.collegegoalsunday.org.